 They cover code with tests, avoid repeated pieces of business logic and sometimes do refactoring.

 Finally, my son’s project won the first prize.
-When you use the programming best practices for your idea implementation, your website, mobile application or desktop application will bring satisfaction to you and joy and benefit to users.
+When programming best practices are used for your idea implementation, your website, mobile application or desktop application will bring satisfaction to you and joy and benefit to users.
 If you want to make sure it will, you can request a code review service from Anadea.